All Episodes

 And you have to be an independent person to stand on your own.

-But now it's has gotten better.
+But now it's gotten better.

-You know, I've gained the respect of a lot of the Democrats, leaders and in the community.
+You know, I've gained the respect of a lot of the Democrats, leaders, and in the community.

 Now it's gotten better because I'm presuming you've gotten to a position of authority there, correct?